 Michigan is one of only a handful of states that restrict home funerals by requiring the involvement of a licensed funeral director in many aspects of final arrangements.
 Here is an overview of the rules that govern home funerals in Michigan.

 By law, a licensed funeral director must oversee the final disposition of a body in Michigan.
-State law says that the "handling, disposition, or disinterment of a body shall be under the supervision of a person licensed to practice mortuary science in the state."
-(Michigan Compiled Laws § 700.3206 (2020).)
+State law says that the "handling, disposition, or disinterment of a body must be under the supervision of a person licensed to practice mortuary science in this state."
+(Mich.
+Comp.
+Laws § 700.3206 (2024).)

 Although a funeral director must carry out disposition arrangements, the right to make final decisions about a person's body and funeral services usually goes to a relative of the deceased person.
 This right and responsibility goes to the following people, in order:

-If there is more than one member of a class described above -- for example, if you have several children or many siblings -- decisions must be made by a majority of them.
+If there is more than one member of a class described above—for example, if you have several children or many siblings—decisions must be made by a majority of them.
 If they cannot agree, they will have to go to court to resolve their dispute.
-(Michigan Compiled Laws § 700.3206(5).)
+(Mich.
+Comp.
+Laws § 700.3206(5) (2024).)

 Making a patient advocate designation.
 It's a good choice to name your funeral representative in a medical durable power of attorney, called a "patient advocate designation" in Michigan.
 In your document, you can give your health care agent explicit power to carry out your final arrangements.
 (You must make this authority clear in your power of attorney document; otherwise your agent's decision-making power ends upon your death.)
 This saves the trouble of making separate documents for health care decisions and final wishes.

 For more information about making an advance directive in Michigan, see Living Wills & Medical Powers of Attorney.

 Note that, if you are in the military, you may name the person who will carry out your final wishes in the Record of Emergency Data provided by the Department of Defense.